Ayesha-zaheer-123/leetcode-questions/LeetCode/Maximum-Product-Subarray/README.md

 # Maximum Product Subarray

+ ## Problem Statement

-Can you solve this real interview question?
-Maximum Product Subarray - Given an integer array nums, find a subarray that has the largest product, and return the product.
+Given an integer array nums, find a subarray that has the largest product, and return the product.

 The test cases are generated so that the answer will fit in a 32-bit integer.